retired-guy/Allmusic-WiiM-Tidal-Qobuz-Deezer/README.md

 Navigate to allmusic.com

-On any album page, you should see the Search (Tidal/Qobuz/Deezer) button with the input box pre-filled.
+On any album page, you should see the Search (Tidal/Qobuz/Deezer) button.
+The album name is editable if needed to aid search.

 Click the Search button to see the available matching albums.
 Click on an album to play it on your WiiM.